12 Best Paintings at the Uffizi Gallery

 'The Venus of Urbino' is a work by Titian, dating from 1538 and was commissioned by the Duke of Urbino Guidobaldo II della Rovere as a gift to his wife.
 Identified by many as an allegory of marriage, it stands out, above all, for its sensuality, although it has other significant features such as eroticism, motherhood or fidelity.

-In this painting, which measures 1.19 m. by 1.65 m.
-Venus, the goddess of love, is represented in a sensual and erotic way, questioning the viewer.
+In this painting, measuring 1.19 m. by 1.65 m., Venus, the goddess of love, is represented in a sensual and erotic way, questioning the viewer.
 Next to her feet a dog, as a sign of the fidelity of marriage.
 And in the background, a maid looks at a girl looking in a drawer as a symbol of motherhood.
-It stands out for the excellent use of color and contrasts.
+It stands out for its excellent use of color and contrasts.

 • This work can be found in... room 83.